We lost an icon and a hero, but Kobe Bryant’s family lost much more

 I have two girls of my own, so watching him as a father was just as special as watching him on the court.

 Days before the accident, we saw him talking hoops at a basketball game with Gianna.
 The moment quickly became an endearing gif and is now a memory.
 Dozens of videos have resurfaced to show us how deeply Kobe loved his girls, from Natalia’s and Gianna’s matching Lakers outfits when they were young children to Vanessa’s baby shower welcoming his fourth daughter Capri last summer.
 He was also father to 3-year-old Bianka.

-You felt so much love, even from the outside, seeing photos of Kobe and his tribe.
+You felt so much love, even from the outside, seeing photos of Kobe and his girl tribe.

-His oldest child Natalia recently turned 17, and he posted beautiful then-and-now photos on his Instagram, beaming with pride.
-Family moments seemed to take up more real estate on his page than his post-basketball ventures and visions.
+His oldest child Natalia recently turned 17, and he posted beautiful then-and-now photos on his Instagram, seeming to beam with pride through the caption.
+Family moments took up more real estate on his page than his post-basketball ventures and visions.

 This loss has shocked us.
 It’s left us in tears and in disbelief.
 It’s left us trying to wake up from a never-ending nightmare.
 Kobe was a once-in-a-lifetime treasure.
 His influence spread far and wide, whether you enjoyed basketball or not.
 We’ll never get him back, and that’s hard to accept.